Medications to Prevent Migraine

 - Different drugs used to treat migraine work in different ways.
 Some prevent migraines by easing blood flow; others do so by calming brain nerve cells.

-- Drugs that can prevent migraines include triptans, epilepsy drugs, antidepressants, and beta-blockers.
+- Drugs that can prevent migraines include triptans, epilepsy drugs, antidepressants, beta blockers, botulinum toxin, and CGRP blockers.

 - Migraine treatment is customized.
 Affected patients respond differently to each medication and drug combination.
 Migraine sufferers and their doctors work together to determine which drug regimen works best with the fewest side effects.